SoubhagyaDash/azure-content/articles/application-insights/app-insights-migrate-azure-endpoint-tests.md

 <properties
-	pageTitle="Migrate Azure Endpoint to Application Insights Availability Tests" description="We've moved your classic Azure Endpoint Monitoring tests into Application Insights availability tests.
-We will switch over to them on April 4th, 2016." services="application-insights"
+	pageTitle="Migrate Azure Endpoint to Application Insights Availability Tests" description="We are moving your classic Azure Endpoint Monitoring tests into Application Insights availability tests.
+We expect to switch over to them during the week of August 22, 2016." services="application-insights"
     documentationCenter=""
 	authors="soubhagyadash"